Mushroom-Daemon/doks/content/docs/psych_triggers/honesty.md

 Like, I'm not this or that.
 I'm not such and such.
 I'm just a regular guy who does this a few hours per week because I enjoy getting folks started on the right foot.
 The people I work with really appreciate it---and maybe that's you, too.

+be totally *transparent* ... that's really the key. and it's credible.

 people respect the truth